 Will my sex toy desensitize me/stretch me out/ruin partnered sex for me?

 The short answer is no: your sex toy will not damage your bits or ruin analog sex for you!
 While you can’t get addicted to your sex toy, you might become dependent on it for quick and easy orgasms or if you exclusively orgasm in the same way repeatedly.
 If you find yourself in a toy rut, it’s okay to take a break, change up how you are using the toy, or kick it old school by using your hands.

 If you’re worried about a toy stretching you out, as long as you are using your internal toys safely, meaning using lubricant staying in a sober and aware state of mind and not numbing your body in any way so that you are fully aware of what your body is telling you, you will not harm yourself with a sex toy.

-For more information visit our website, where you can browse our wide variety of products and curated categories, read toy reviews, and explore our PleasurEd blog for free tips, tricks and educational videos.
+For more information visit the Pleasure Chest website, where you can browse our wide variety of products and curated categories, read toy reviews, and explore our PleasurEd blog for free tips, tricks and educational videos.